-- A well-reasoned timeline reflects the project's feasibility and timeliness of anticipated impacts. - Inclusion of IRB, IACUC, or other regulatory approval, as needed, should also be included in the timeline. - Presenting the timeline in a table format, particularly for longer and more complex projects, is often helpful for ease of interpretation. - Expected Outcomes & Sustainability approximately 1 page Provide detailed expected outcomes of the project, for the involved faculty, students, and the field of study and/or broader community. - Linking of student impacts to SLOs and/or specific ESU courses impacted is expected. - The names and majors of directly involved students, if known, should be included.
+- A well-reasoned timeline reflects the project's feasibility and timeliness of anticipated impacts. - Inclusion of IRB, IACUC, or other regulatory approval, as needed, should also be included in the timeline. - Presenting the timeline in a table format, particularly for longer and more complex projects, is often helpful for ease of interpretation. - Expected Outcomes & Sustainability approximately 1 page

+Provide detailed expected outcomes of the project, for the involved faculty, students, and the field of study and/or broader community.

+- Linking of student impacts to SLOs and/or specific ESU courses impacted is expected. - The names and majors of directly involved students, if known, should be included.
 Otherwise, explain the approximate number of and type of student(s) who will benefit from this work. - Faculty professional development should be addressed.
-How will this grant and completion of the funded project enhance your skill set as a researcher, teacher, etc? - Describe how the outcomes will be assessed.
+How will this grant and completion of the funded project enhance your skill set as a researcher, teacher, etc.? - Describe how the outcomes will be assessed.
 How will you determine the project's success? - Address how completion of your Grow It grant will advance your line of inquiry beyond the grant period.
-This may be in the form of new funding opportunities opened to you as a result of your completed study, advances in community policy or practices, new collaborations formed, new classes added at ESU or the like. - History of Funding: maximum of 1-page List any internal or external funding you have received in the last three years; include submitted proposals that have been rejected.
-If none, please indicate "none". - References: maximum 1-page All sources cited in the body of the proposal should be linked to a full reference in any standard (ex: APA, AMA) citation format.
+This may be in the form of new funding opportunities opened to you as a result of your completed study, advances in community policy or practices, new collaborations formed, new classes added at ESU or the like. - History of Funding: maximum of 1-pageList any internal or external funding you have received in the last three years; include submitted proposals that have been rejected.
+If none, please indicate "none". - References: maximum 1-page

+All sources cited in the body of the proposal should be linked to a full reference in any standard (ex: APA, AMA) citation format.

 - d.
-Budget: approx. 1-page as a separate attachment in eGrants - Use the FDR Budget Template provided in ESU eGRANTS; see page 15-17 for a description of each budget category and allowable expenses within those categories.
+Budget: approx. 1-page as a separate attachment in eGrants - o Use the FDR Budget Template provided in ESU eGRANTS; see page 15-18 for a description of each budget category and allowable expenses within those categories.
 Read and apply this information carefully when developing your budget.
-Grant applications cannot exceed \$10,000. - Budget Justification: Provide narrative and calculation details of all the budget template as explained on pages more detail you provide in the budget justification, the easier it is for reviewers to understand the value of those items for which you are requesting funding, all costs must be allowable within the funding and university parameters. - e.
+Grant applications cannot exceed \$10,000. - o Budget Justification: Provide narrative and calculation details of all the budget template as explained on pages more detail you provide in the budget justification, the easier it is for reviewers to understand the value of those items for which you are requesting funding, all costs must be allowable within the funding and university parameters.
+See "Travel" section of budget justification for additional forms that must be included if travel is part of the requested budget. - e.
 CV: 2-page maximum as separate attachment in eGrants - Include all relevant professional publications and courses taught that are relevant to the SLOs listed and the line of professional inquiry associated with the project. - CVs are required from both the PI and any listed Co-PIs.